Bruce-jimenez/Majik-Turn_Project-1/README.md

 This was inspired by a simple game of rock, paper, scizzors, that me and my cousin used to play and made it into our own version of it.
 It was a lot more complicated than this in terms or game rules and gameplay.
 However it was a good time all around so i somewhat want to relate to it somehow.
 In addition to that I just like fanatsy and sci-fi genre.

+## Gameplay

+This is a more developed version of rock paper scizzors.
+It has more options to chose from and instead of use rock, paper, or scizzors we use magic.
+The spells you can cast is Electricity, Void/Space, Water, Fire, and lastly Earth.
+The effectiveness chart will be shown at a later date (Must be drawn/transcribed into pc )

 ## The Digital Structure of the Project